 The slate floor in the basement playroom was covered in kid-friendly COREtec, a cork-backed vinyl.
 A black cupboard stores games, and a white cupboard acts as Sarah’s pantry.
 The centerpiece of the playroom is a copper-hooded stone fireplace.
-Just before the pandemic, EMG Construction finished work on the basement gym.
+Just before the pandemic, EGM Construction finished work on the basement gym.

 The family also exercises outside, playing basketball in the driveway and doing yard work.
 During the summer, the children and Sarah planted a vegetable garden.
 Eli loved growing tomatoes and peppers, she said, but lantern flies got the cucumbers.
 Neil replaced overgrown rhododendrons with hydrangeas and other shrubs and power-washed the mildewed flagstone patio and paths.

 The original red brick on the upper facade of the house clashed with the muted stone below, so the Greensteins painted the brick buff and painted the wood framework gray to blend with the stone.
 Several front door panels were replaced with glass to let in more light.

 Early on, the couple renovated the powder room and three baths.
 Sarah has one more project scheduled.
 She plans to replace the pink-and-purple tile and old plumbing fixtures in the main bath.
 She and Neil want to prevent another “Niagara Falls” incident.

 Is your house a Haven?
 Nominate your home by email (and send some digital photographs) at email@example.com.